Small bedroom lighting ideas – 13 stylish ways to illuminate a tiny space

 It’s no secret that mirrors are an excellent way to bounce more light into a room.
 So it’s easy to see how this clever technique will offer a more bountiful feeling of light and space in a small bedroom.

 To pull it off successfully, take note.
 You will always want the mirror to be higher than the lamp in front, so make sure this works with your headboard.
 Either line up the top of the mirror with the top of the headboard, or have it just off - a dramatic difference won’t work visually.
 A generously sized table lamp will be much more effective, so think about whether you’re happy to sacrifice the bedside table space.
 Finally, symmetry is best in this case, so double up on either side of the bed.

-‘Adding a playful statement pendant creates a sense of unexpected drama, while also helping to maximise space by creating a focal point,’ she says.
-‘This particular design, with its eye-catching curves and fun fringing, adds a dash of whimsy and interest which is something I love to include in an interior’.
+‘Adding a playful statement pendant creates a sense of unexpected drama, while also helping to maximize space by creating a focal point,’ she says.
+‘This particular design, with its eye-catching curves and fun fringing, adds a dash of whimsy and interest which is something I love to include in an interior.'

 ‘Our general rule of thumb is to keep light fittings as small as possible, and placed only on the periphery of the room,’ says Alexandra.
 ‘At Helen Green Design, we love to use small foldable wall lights for reading, combined with simple hanging pendants to accentuate the main elevation of the room.’

 13. Don't be afraid to go for an oversized design